 The different types of permit include:

-Hot Work Permits - issued for work using or generating heat that is sufficient to ignite gases, vapours, dusts, etc. Some examples are welding, flame cutting and metal drilling.
+Hot Work Permits - issued for work that requires, involves, or results in heat generation that is sufficient to ignite gases, vapours, or dusts, and may post a fire hazard.
+Some examples are welding, flame cutting, and metal drilling.

 Safety Permits - issued when work involves steam, water, air, or electricity.
 Safety permits are also needed when repair or maintenance work requires the locking out of energy sources.